ello/wtf/_posts/help/2014-08-27-friends-and-noise.md

 ## How can I add someone to FRIENDS or NOISE?

-Go to the user’s profile page and click on FOLLOW button.
+Go to the person’s profile page and click on FOLLOW button.
 You will have the option to select FRIEND or NOISE.

 ![Friends, Noise, and Block buttons](http://i.imgur.com/WNNBXBO.png?1)